K4-713/poke_tracker/README.md

 # POKE TRACKER
-For the moment when a that fiendishly complicated spreadsheet was no longer sufficient for my personal monster tracking needs.
+For the moment when that fiendishly complicated spreadsheet was no longer sufficient for my personal monster tracking needs.

 # Disclaimer
 This is not pretty.
 As it is entirely for me (and not for you), I wasn't ever necessarily going for beauty, or any kind of universally-accepted measures of goodness.
 I wrote this whole mess by hand with minimal dependencies and two things in mind: To explore the feasibility of a use case where scraping a bunch of data from specific places on the web and shoving it into a relational database would be cooler and more fun than manual data entry, and to track all my boxed monster collections.

 Also, do not judge me for having no tests.
-I already feel lowkey bad about it, but it's not like I have any users, so I can only disappoint myself.
+I already feel lowkey bad about it, but it's not like I have any users, so my bugs can only disappoint myself.

 ## Current Capabilities
 ### Scrapey Chrome Plugin